AMD Radeon RX 6700 XT 12GB PCIe x16

 Description and Notes

 It will require a 1x to 16x adapter, or some other means of adapting the 16x-sized card pins into the 1x slot on the CM4 IO Board.
-You should also supply at least 5A of 12V power to the CM4 IO Board if you’re powering the card through the IO Board itself.
+You will need to supply 20A of 12V power (about 230W) to the card directly through it’s separate power plugs.

 amdgpu (open source) driver

 To get the amdgpu driver loaded, you have to recompile the Linux kernel for Pi OS on the 5.11 branch or later.